Is it ever OK to end a sentence with a preposition?

 When Can't You End a Sentence with a Preposition?

 But, you can't always end sentences with prepositions.
-When you could leave off the preposition and it wouldn't change the meaning, you should leave it off.
-Here is a cell phone commercial that gets on my nerves.
+As I said last week, I recommend that when you could leave off the preposition and it wouldn't change the meaning, it’s best to leave it off.

-The problem with unnecessary prepositions doesn't happen just at the end of sentences.
-People often throw extraneous prepositions into the middle of sentences, and they shouldn't (2).
+The problem with unnecessary prepositions doesn't happen just at the end of sentences either.
+People often throw unneeded prepositions into the middle of sentences, and some people think that’s bad too (2).
 Instead of saying “Squiggly jumped off of the dock,” it's better to say “Squiggly jumped off the dock.”
 You see?
-You don't need to say “off of the dock”; “off the dock” says the same thing without the preposition.
+You don't need to say “off of the dock”; “off the dock” says the same thing without the extra preposition.

 Another example is “outside of” when “outside” by itself would do just fine.
-You should say, “He's outside the door,” not, “He's outside of the door.”
+You can say, “He's outside the door,” not, “He's outside of the door.”

 Sentences Can End with Prepositions from Phrasal Verbs